 - Insert This first step in creating a slideshow is to insert it into a

-topic or document.
+topic or snippet.
 This creates a generic slideshow with two slides containing default text that you can replace.
 See Inserting and Navigating in Slideshows.

 - Edit After creating a slideshow, you can edit the content itself or the settings applied to the slideshow and individual slides.
 You can also edit your stylesheet to change the look of the container and different elements of the slideshow.
 See Editing Slideshows.

 Following are some tips that you may find useful when working with slideshows.

 If you add captions to your slideshow, keep in mind that the longer the caption, the more it will intrude into the space where the slide content is shown.
 As a workaround, you can add extra space to the bottom of your content.
 Also, you might want to make sure the most important information in the slide is seen in the upper portion of the slide.

 It is a good idea to avoid really tall content in slideshows.
 Otherwise, content in other slides may look awkward if you do not have "Adaptive height" set.
 If you want to include images that are rather large, you can set those images to show as thumbnails so that they are not seen at their original size until the user clicks them.
 See Showing Images as Thumbnails in Output.